allenai/s2orc/README.md

 * S2ORC is only for non-commercial use, and is released under the [Semantic Scholar Dataset License](http://api.semanticscholar.org/corpus/legal/).
 By using S2ORC, you agree to the terms in the license.
 * Feel free to [email us](#contact-us) and subscribe to our [mailing list](#contact-us).
 * Please cite our paper if you use S2ORC for your project.
 See the [BibTeX](#citation).

+## Status

+We just released a new version, so are currently getting feedback from users, and supporting use of the corpus internally/externally for other projects.
+There are a few things on our TODO list.

+#### Short-term

+1. Refactoring LaTeX parser & doing a LaTeX release.
+This includes special handling of things we didn't consider before, like nested section headers and representing bullet-lists as paragraphs.

+2. Adding other joined metadata, like arXiv categories.

+3. Releasing the Grobid and LaTeX parsers publicly.

+4. Updating the logic around paper de-duplication to prioritize ACL draft over arXiv preprint draft, when possible.

+5. Integrating PMC XML parses as well.

+#### Medium-term (some work has started, but too early to tell)

+1. Graph traversal in S2ORC is difficult due to its size.
+We're currently thinking of ways to make it easier to traverse the citation graph.

+2. We're investigating computer-vision tools to clean up the Grobid parser output.

+3. A PDF-to-S2ORC JSON service.

+#### Longer-term (thinking about it, but won't be for a while)

+1. We have extracted images and would also like to release these with S2ORC, but licensing/copyright around images is a bit tricky (they're separately licensed from the papers themselves).

 ## Latest